emmy3000/alx-higher_level_programming/0x03-python-data_structures/README.md

 - Assume that the list only contains integers.
 - Do not cast integers into strings.
 - Invoke `str.format()` method to print integers.

+## 1. Secure access to an element in a list

+#### Write a function that retrieves an element from a list like in C.

+Prototype: def **element_at(my_list, idx):**
+- If idx is negative, the function returns None
+- If idx is out of range (> of number of element in my_list) the function returns None
+- Not allowed to import any module
+- Not allowed to use try/except